nannib/mydigitaltwin/README.md

 ---------------- Your data remains on your computer ---------------

-It is an Italian, which allows you to chat with your documents in RAG, including multimedia (audio, video, images and OCR).
-The framework is a GUI to chat with a GPT model downloaded from OLLAMA, we recommend LLAMA 3.2 (2Gb) which performs perfectly even on medium-sized machines.
-In addition, you need to install the Tesseract software, for OCR recognition, we recommend choosing Italian and English during installation.
 MyDigitalTwin, allows you to:
 1) Chat with the model without RAG.
 2) Chat using textbox or microphone.